lockedatapublished/blog/content/posts/2018-06-01-crystal-ball-book-draw.md

 ---

 As you might know, every month, a random Locke Data Twitter follower wins an excellent data science book!
-This month's gift was ["An Introduction to Statistical Learning: with Applications in R"](http://geni.us/introtostatslearning), a classical and useful textbook.
+This month's gift was ["An Introduction to Statistical Learning: with Applications in R"](http://geni.us/introtostatslearning), a classic and useful textbook.
 In this post I'll give you some `magick`-al tips from behind-the-scenes of this month's winner announcement.
-It'll feature learning from my mistakes, and reading from a crystal ball or well more seriously, image manipulation in R!
+It'll feature learning from my mistakes, and reading from a crystal ball... or more seriously, image manipulation in R!

 # An Introduction to Learning from my Mistakes